Inductive Automation Looks to Help Industry Move Past OT Isolationism

 Clegg added that, of course, OT investments have to last longer than IT software investments but, from the IT side, IT and OT all have to be managed “as well-behaved systems—not isolated islands.
 And we are far beyond the time when OT can be isolated.
 If you want to achieve true convergence, you need a platform that bridges the requirements of both sides, and that’s what Ignition does.”

-The new deployment infrastructure in 8.3 includes containerization, orchestration and source control features.
+The new deployment infrastructure in 8.3 improves on existing containerization, orchestration and source control features.
 These features work most effectively when “the platform has native support for them,” said Clegg.
-“And with 8.3, we have most IT-friendly SCADA system with all configurations managed in JSON text-based files for source control compatibility.”
+“And with 8.3, we have the most IT-friendly SCADA system with all configurations managed in JSON text-based files for source control compatibility.”

 No walled gardens